 What You do in Your Backyard…

-Stormwater is water from rain or melting snow that doesn’t soak into the ground.
+Stormwater runoff is water from rain or melting snow that doesn’t soak into the ground.
 Instead, it flows over the land surface, picks up pollutants in its path, and flows untreated into nearby bodies of water.
-Stormwater can pollute lakes, ponds, streams, and coastal waters, making them unsafe for swimming and an unsafe habitat for fish and other animals.
-Stormwater can cause other problems such as flooding and erosion.
-In fact, stormwater contributes to over 90% of the water quality problems in New Hampshire.
+Runoff can pollute lakes, ponds, streams, and coastal waters, making them unsafe for swimming and creating an unsafe habitat for fish and other animals.
+Runoff can cause other problems such as flooding and erosion.
+In fact, stormwater runoff contributes to over 90% of the water quality problems in New Hampshire.

 Impervious surfaces (e.g., roofs, driveways, walkways, decks, patios, compacted soils, other hard surfaces) change the way that water flows over and through the land.
 They prevent stormwater from soaking into the ground and create excess stormwater runoff.
 Excess stormwater runoff becomes a problem when streams have to accommodate more flow than nature designed, resulting in flooding, stream bank erosion, and reduced groundwater recharge.

 Eroding soils cause sediment, which makes the water cloudy and reduces clarity.
 Fine sediment can clog the gills of fish and smother fish habitat.
 Sediment can literally fill in a lake or stream, making it easier for plants, including invasive plants like purple loosestrife and exotic milfoil, to take root.
 Sediment tends to carry other pollutants with it including excess nutrients and metals.

 Fertilizers, pet waste, and septic systems can contribute excess nutrients that speed up plant and algae growth, including cyanobacteria, which can harm humans and animals and be a nuisance for swimming and boating.
 Nutrients can decrease the amount of oxygen in the water as plants die and decompose, leaving less oxygen available for fish and other organisms.